 Doctors at Yale Medicine are experts in the management of meningiomas.
-Our brain tumor surgeons are specialized in removing these tumors, safely and effectively, leading to better patient outcomes.
+The brain tumor surgeons are specialized in removing these tumors safely and effectively, leading to better patient outcomes.
 The Yale Medicine Gamma Knife Center uses precisely directed radiation to treat such tumors when necessary.

-In the case of meningiomas, a Grade 1 tumor is the most benign, or slow-growing and is the most frequently occurring type.
+In the case of meningiomas, a Grade 1 tumor is the most benign and slow-growing, and is the most frequently occurring type.